QAM (television): QAM tuners

 In North American digital video, a QAM tuner is a device present in some digital televisions and similar devices which enables direct reception of digital cable channels without the use of a set-top box.
 An integrated QAM tuner allows the free reception of unscrambled digital programming sent "in the clear" by cable providers, usually local broadcast stations, cable radio channels, or in the case of providers which have transitioned to do so, Public-access television cable TV channels.
 Which channels are scrambled varies greatly from location to location and can change over time; the majority of digital channels are scrambled because the providers consider them to be extra-cost options and not part of the "basic cable" package.
 The FCC mandates that all new TVs sold in the US must include an ATSC tuner, but there are no requirements for QAM tuning functionality.

-However, as of 2017, there is a trend towards large screen flat panel displays that don't include any kind of tuner, often referred to as "Tuner-Free TVs" or “Tunerless Displays.”
+Vizio attempted to sell tunerless displays in the late 2010s (which were sold technically as large-screen monitors), but quickly backed away from that strategy after major consumer complaints.